Grindewald1900/CS567/Assignment/A5/Assignment5.md

 </br>
 <center> Figure 2.
 The structure of RMBM switch </center>

+Futhermore, we can specify RMBM by different memory accessing mode, that is concurrence and exclusion.
+So we have 4 kinds of RMBM:
+● Exclusive-read exclusive-write (EREW) RMBM
+● Concurrent-read exclusive-write (CREW) RMBM
+● Concurrent-read concurrent-write (CRCW) RMBM
+● Exclusive-read concurrent-write (ERCW) RMBM

+While concurrent read is comprehensible, concurrent write will need some strategy to resolve the conflict.
+As a consequence, 4 strategies were raised:
+● Common: when different processors write on the same bus simultaneously, the value should also be same.
+● Collision: when different processors write on the same bus simultaneously, a collision value should be written instead of the values from processors.
+● Priority: when different processors write on the same bus simultaneously, the processor with lower index has the priority to write.
+● Combining: when different processors write on the same bus simultaneously, an operation should be done to all the values provided by processors.
+The operation could be one of the follows:
+sum, product, logical conjunction, logical disjunction, logical exclusive disjunction, maximum and and minimum.

 **Some Variants**
 Generally speaking, RMBM model has two basic functions ,segment and fuse, which is mentioned above.
 Segment means the processor is able to divide a bus into separate segments while fuse means different buses could be connected.
 Base on segment and fuse, RMBM has four variants.